DezzelDev/DezzelDev/README.md

 ### 📫 Let's Get in Touch

 If you're interested in collaborating on backend projects, have any inquiries, or just want to connect, feel free to reach out to me.
-You can contact me via Email at `robin-erik@outlook.com` or on my Discord `dezzel`.
+You can contact me via Discord at `dezzel`.

 Thank you for visiting my GitHub profile.
 Have a wonderful day!